cosmicjs/simple-react-blog/README.md

 ```
 #### Environment Variables

-Refer to `.env.example` which is an example file for you to know what key-value pairs are needed for the API access.

-Then, create an `.env` file and copy the key-value pairs to it and then change the values to the API access keys found in your Cosmic dashboard.
+1. Create an `.env` file to gain API access to your Cosmic Bucket.
 To do this, run:
 ```
 cp .env.example .env
 ```

-#### Get API Access Keys
-[Log in to Cosmic](https://app.cosmicjs.com/login) and get your API access keys located at <em>Bucket Settings &gt; API Access</em>.
+2. Find your API access keys at <em>Bucket Settings &gt; API Access</em> and add them to the `.env` file.

 #### Run in development